 But what if the previous mulch has degraded significantly throughout the winter?
 In such instances, work it into the soil as organic matter alongside the compost to serve as a soil amendment.
 Then, as a replacement, get a load of new mulch.

 Although the terms “cover crops,” “green manure,” and “living mulches” are more commonly used in agricultural circles than in landscaping circles, some homeowners may find cover crops to be quite beneficial.

 Cover crops should be selected based on where you live.
 Legumes such as clover, hairy vetch, peas, beans, oats, annual ryegrass, winter rye, wheat, rapeseed, and buckwheat are among the cool-season options.
 Warm-season crops include cowpeas, buckwheat, soybeans, and sorghum-sudangrass.

 The crops are sown over vegetable gardens and annual flower beds in the fall to shield them from winter.
 When spring arrives and you’re ready to sow again, it’s time to pull out the cover crop.
 Tilling cover crops frees up space in the garden for spring planting while also adding nutrients to the soil.

 Mow the cover crops first, then run a garden tiller over them, a procedure known as tilling under.
 Because you will be tilling shorter vegetation if you mow first, the tilling will be easier.
 After mowing, sprinkle compost over the same garden bed and till it under, just like you would with other beds that did not have cover crops.

 Recycling old mulch

 You can still use old mulch if it preserves its texture and size.
 It can continue to serve as a healthy soil cover.

-Though it may be tempting to throw out the old mulch, don’t underestimate its worth.
+Though throwing out the old mulch may be tempting, don’t underestimate its worth.

 It can still benefit your soil in the following ways: